magickw/RegExTutorial/Regular Expressions (RegEx) Tutorial.md

     /pattern/flags

-In JavaScript, there are 6 flags, but the most common are below:
+In JavaScript, there are 6 optional flags, but the most common are below:

     g — Global search.
-Look back the phone number example above, I used 'g' to find all matches i — Case-insensitive search, see the example below m — Multi-line search
+Look back the phone number example above, I used 'g' to find all matches i — Case-insensitive search, see the example below m — Multi-line search, see the example below

 Example 1.
 Find `LOVE` in a string: